Open Accessibility Menu

 Cardiac Catheterization

-In order to accuractely diagnose and treat certain cardiovascular conditions, our cardiovascular surgeons will perform a cardiac catheterization procedure.
-When using a catheter doctors can conduct diagnostic tests such as a biopsy or reading blood pressure and flow levels, coronary angioplasties to push plaque and widen arteries, coronary stenting to help keep an artery open, as well as repairing heart defects.
+In order to accurately diagnose and treat certain cardiovascular conditions, our cardiovascular surgeons will perform a cardiac catheterization procedure.
+When using a catheter doctors can conduct diagnostic tests such as a biopsy or reading blood pressure and flow levels, coronary angioplasties to push plaque and widen

 Cardiothoracic Surgery